 THEME TEST 2: ThemeForest LimoKing theme

 Load time: 2.5s (how quickly the site loads)

 Page size: 785kb (how many bytes are on the content of the page)

 Requests: 41 (how many files, images and scripts need to be download for the site to render)

 So as you can see by ONLY adding in a ThemeForest theme we are adding 1.3s to the load time and and extra 20 requests for different pages of code.
 We have not even added any content, images or plugins that our website may need.
 This is a pretty dramatic increase.

 While the speed itself in this specific test is not horrible — the increase in files and page size are not a good way to start off your new website.

-Below is a list of other recommended themes you can choose that are better coded and and have a following behind them.
+Below is a list of other recommended themes you can choose that are better coded, typically have a great rating and have a large following behind them.
 If we are personally using them, we have included an affiliate link.
 We would NEVER use an affiliate link on any service or product we do not use ourself.
 (Which is why any ThemeForest link does not have an affiliate codes).